marclang/RasterDataType/README.md

 <class 'numpy.float32'>
 ```

-You can also initialize a RasterDataType instance from library type and then get the data type of the library of your choice :
+You can also initialize a RasterDataType instance from a library type and then get the data type of another library of your choice :

 ```python
 >>> import numpy as np